 Dive into key email deliverability risks and best practices like authentication, permission, engagement, reputation, and consistency to improve your delivery rate.

 Why is email deliverability so important?
 It’s how your emails get to your recipients’ inboxes instead of ending up in the spam folder or being block-listed.
-Your hard work on your content and subject line will pay off when your email hits the inbox and is opened, but what if it doesn’t make it that far?
+And it’s more important than ever with updates to email clients like Google and Yahoo’s 2024 requirements for bulk email senders.

 Let’s dive into the high-risk activities that will jeopardize your email reaching the inbox.

 Even if you’re using list validation, buying, renting, or sharing an email list is a big no-no, and a risk you want to avoid.
-This practice is detrimental to your sender reputation and against our own rules of use.
+This practice is detrimental to your sender reputation and against Higher Logic’s rules of use.

-You know what they say… if something seems too good to be true, it probably is.
-While it may be tempting to send marketing emails to purchased lists of contacts, it’s a major risk that you should avoid.
+You know what they say: if something seems too good to be true, it probably is.
+While list validation can help clean up a purchased email list, it does not address the fundamental issues of quality, compliance, and engagement.
+So even though it may be tempting to send marketing emails to purchased lists of contacts, it’s a major risk that you should avoid.

-Sending out an email to a large group of addresses that you have never contacted before or haven’t contacted in over three months is an example of a volume spike.
-You may have done this accidentally with a “happy holidays” email.
+Sending out an email to a large group of addresses that you’ve never contacted before or haven’t contacted in over three months is an example of a volume spike.
+Organizations often do this without realizing it when they send out “happy holidays” emails.
 Contacting unengaged email addresses like this out of the blue can cause your deliverability rate to plummet.
 I recommend maintaining consistency in your sending.
 If you’re going to send to a list without recent engagement history, send the message more slowly and in smaller batches to gauge delivery rates before it causes harm to your sender reputation

 Sending image-heavy or image-only emails is a huge red flag because it makes receivers think you’re using a technique called image mapping.
 Spammers use image mapping to try to hide text within an image because it can’t be scanned.
 If you want to use an image as the basis for your email, consider breaking up the image and putting some text beneath each image or putting the image into the header and putting text content into the body.

 You want to have a clear, easy, compliant way for people to unsubscribe from your emails.
-I always tell people the worst thing that can happen to you is when someone marks you as spam – and if you don’t have an obvious way to unsubscribe, watch out.
-You can bet that mail receivers, spam filters, and ISPs look at all that data.
+I always tell people the worst thing that can happen to you is when someone marks you as spam – and if you don’t have an obvious way to unsubscribe, that’s the only thing recipients may feel like they CAN do.
+If someone wants to unsubscribe, let them, and make it easy for them.
+You’re only hurting yourself by hiding your unsubscribe link and ending up even worse off when someone marks you as spam.

 Avoid sending from domains like Gmail, Yahoo, etc. Why?
 These domains aren’t owned or authenticated by you.
-It’s best to use your own authenticated domain.
-There’s a mechanism called DMARC that prevents people from using that domain outside of their system.
+It’s best to use your own authenticated domain when sending bulk emails.

-Using exposed URLS comes up a lot as a reason for email bounces.
-It’s because if you include any type of tracking in your URLs and you hover over that URL, you’re going to see the tracking URL, which is typically seen as a phishing attempt by spam appliances.
+Using exposed URLs come up a lot as a reason for email bounces.
+If you include any type of tracking in your URLs and you hover over that URL, you’re going to see the tracking URL, which is typically seen as a phishing attempt by spam appliances.

 You want to make sure you cover your URL with text or an image.
 Here’s an example of what this looks like: